Button to go to home page. Button to go to research paper information. Link to handouts. Link to worksheets. Link to tutorials. Link to Projects

 Consider Your E-mail Address

 You might want to consider what type of message your e-mail address says about you.
-For example, to you want your professor to think of you as “Livonia-stud” or “Plymouth-party-girl” when they are answering your e-mail?
+For example, do you want your professor to think of you as "Livonia-stud" or "Plymouth-party-girl" when they are answering your e-mail?
 Although the faculty at Schoolcraft College will not react negatively to such names, this might not be the case if you are using your account for other business reasons.
-Could presenting yourself as “Satan’s-Helper” affect your ability to get a job?
+Could presenting yourself as "Satan's-Helper" affect your ability to get a job?

-Printer Friendly Versions
+Printer Friendly Version